ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

 2. **Current Implementation Status**:
    - 5 high-priority pages have been implemented in Flask (connect, dashboard, file browser, explore, plugin connect)
    - All high-priority pages now have full API support with comprehensive functionality
+   - 1 medium-priority page has been implemented (About page with project information)
-   - 16 pages still need to be implemented, with varying priorities
+   - 15 pages still need to be implemented, with varying priorities
    - Core architecture and Flask foundation are in place
    - Plugin connection management has been implemented with improved UI and API endpoints
    - Unit tests have been created for all implemented API endpoints